-The Group recognizes current service costs, past service costs and interest expense on the retirement benefits liability in profit or loss.
+The Group recognizes current service costs and interest expense on the retirement benefits liability in profit or loss.
 Interest expense is calculated by applying the discount rate to the retirement benefits liability at the beginning of the year, taking into account any changes in the defined liability during the period as a result of benefit payments.